Eight Reasons Why Your AC Won't Turn On-And What to Do

 5) Check the Outdoor Shutoff Switch

-6) Locate the AC's Reset Button
+6) Find the AC’s Reset Button

 7) Inspect the AC for Ice Buildup